jmcgeheeiv/atlassian-backup/README.md

 atlassian-backup [config_file]
 ```

-As it runs `atlassian-backup` tells you what it is doing:
+As it runs, `atlassian-backup` tells you what it is doing:
 ```
 Backing up JIRA
   - Backing up JIRA attachments